 Wood Spoon Carving with Fred Livesay

-Date: Saturday and Sunday, February 19 & 20, 2022
+Date: Saturday & Sunday, February 28 & March 1, 2026

 Time: 9:00 a.m. to 5:00 p.m.

-Registration Deadline: February 5, 2022
+Registration Deadline: February 7, 2026

 Location: Milan Village Arts School

 Scandinavia and many other countries have folk traditions of carving spoons for personal and home use and as gifts.
-This two day class aims to continues this craft.
+This two day class aims to continue this craft.
 Come and discover why the satisfaction of spoon carving has taken Europe and the U.S. by storm.
 Spoon carving opens the door to a host of other woodcraft skills using axes and knives.

 The focus of the class is to develop the student’s confidence in the use of an axe and knife for roughing and finishing of a beautiful, durable, and usable wooden spoon.
 During the first morning session, students will learn carving strokes using “try” sticks, then move to making a set of chopsticks to improve their skills.
 The afternoon session and following day are devoted to carving the spoon.